Massively Parallel Algorithms for Small Subgraph Counting

 \subsection{Approximate Triangle Counting}

-Our work reduces approximate triangle counting to exact triangle counting in multiple induced subgraphs of the original graph.
-Vertex-based partitioning was previously used for triangle counting, e.g., \cite{pagh2012colorful}, but the partitions are disjoint.
-In our work, the induced sugraphs on different machines might \emph{overlap} in both vertices and edges.
+Our work reduces approximate triangle counting to exact triangle counting in multiple (randomly chosen) induced subgraphs of the original graph.
+In our work, and in contrast to prior approaches (e.g., \cite{pagh2012colorful}), the induced sugraphs on different machines might \emph{overlap} in both vertices and edges.
 This enables us to obtain better concentration bounds compared to prior work, but also brings many challenges.
 Surprisingly, our algorithm is very simple (with a more complicated analysis), but is able to achieve a better lower bound on the number of triangles required to achieve a $(1+\eps)$-approximation with high probability.

 The high level idea is that each machine $M_i$ samples a subset of vertices $V_i$ by including each vertex in $V_i$ with probability $\pV$.
-Then each machine computes the induced subgraph $G[V_i]$ and the number of triangles in that subgraph.
-The average number of triangles across the machines is used as an estimator.
+Then, each machine computes the induced subgraph $G[V_i]$ and the number of triangles in that subgraph.
+The total number of triangles seen across all the machines is used as an estimator.
 We repeat in parallel this sampling process $O(\log n)$ times and return the median of the estimates.
 The main challenge this approach raises is: \emph{How do we efficiently collect \emph{overlapping} induced subgraphs?} (Indeed, approximate triangle counting, even when the number of triangles is $O(1)$, can be reduced to counting the number of edges in \emph{sparse} induced subgraphs with the total size of subgraphs being $\tO(m)$.)
 We now describe how to handle this task in our case.

-\paragraph{Limited space per machine.} First, we need to make sure that the induced subgraphs do not exceed the space per machine $O(S)$.
+\eat{ \paragraph{Limited space per machine.} First, we need to make sure that the induced subgraphs do not exceed the space per machine $S$.